TribeMedia/loopback-example-recipes/docs/model-recipes.md

 When defining a model, it may be troublesome to define all the properties from scratch.
-Fortunately, LoopBack can discover a model definition from existing systems such as relational databases or JSON documents.
+Fortunately, LoopBack can discover a model definition from existing systems such as relational databases or JSON documents, as we'll show in the next section.

 ## Part 3: Model discovery with relational databases